 3. Aging/Mature skin

 5. Acne-prone skin

 6. Oily skin

 Not ready to DIY?
-Our favorite natural face serum picks
+Here's a list of our favorite natural face serum picks:

 Origins Original Skin Renewal Serum // Combat dullness, rough patches, and large pores with this restorative serum.

 Balance Me Congested Skin Serum // This natural serum calms inflammation and speeds away blemishes and breakouts without dryness or irritation.

 Mario Badescu Buffering Lotion // This on-the-spot solution is designed to help shrink large, under-the-surface bumps typical of combination and oily skin.